Somatic nervous system overview

-Let the experts at Laser Spine Institute (LSI) introduce you to our state-of-the-art, minimally-invasive endoscopic procedures that have helped tens of thousands of people worldwide find relief from their pain.
-Contact us for your MRI review to determine if our outpatient procedures would be effective in relieving your condition associated with damage to the somatic nervous system.

-NEW WORDING | Let the experts at Laser Spine Institute (LSI) introduce you to our state-of-the-art, minimally-invasive endoscopic procedures that have helped tens of thousands of people worldwide find relief from their pain.
+Let the experts at Laser Spine Institute introduce you to our state-of-the-art, minimally invasive procedures that have helped tens of thousands of people find relief from their pain.
 Contact us for your MRI review to determine if our outpatient procedures would be effective in relieving your condition associated with damage to the somatic nervous system.